 The Probationers’ Programme

 To become a Probationer, children must first pass an audition, which is usually held in Year 4.
+Please note this is run by The Cathedral and not the school and is therefore independent of the school's admission process.
 Probationers then spend Year 5 becoming accustomed to the routine of the choir and receiving a musical training specifically geared to them.
 They participate in a reduced timetable of singing, joining the full Cathedral Choristers on certain weekdays and alternate weekends.

 During their time as Probationers, their singing is developed in a supportive atmosphere.
 Probationers normally receive an expenses allowance of £50 per term.